 Ryanair has just announced bad news for the company’s customers this summer.
-His boss takes stock after two years of pandemic and a year 2022 which begins under the influence of the war in Ukraine.
+His boss takes stock following two years of pandemic and a year 2022 which begins under the influence of the war in Ukraine.
 Here’s what you need to know.

 Michaël O’Leary, boss of Ryanair, has just reviewed the financial situation for the past few months.
 With Covid-19, the majority of airlines had seen their turnover drop with serious consequences.
 This year, the CEO hopes that Ryanair will fully recover from the pandemic.
 But the start of the year with the Russian offensive in Ukraine does not help the situation.
 Comments relayed by our colleagues from the BBC.

-A rise in prices after June
+A rise in prices following June

 For some time now, the Irish company has observed a significant overcrowding in flights.
-Ultimately, this situation could generate a significant price increase.
+Ultimately, this situation might generate a significant price increase.
 On the calendar side, prices are expected to remain quite low until Junebefore experiencing an increase in early summer.

 Michaël O’Leary evokes a contextual reason: the beaches of Europe would be in high demand this summer, and therefore, flights by plane to more frequented vacation spots.